Malone Multicultural Alumni Association

 The Malone Multicultural Alumni Association (MMAA) was founded on May 22, 2006 with goals including mentoring students, developing a scholarship fund, and planning events and activities.

 Under the leadership of Nicole Mosley '10, MMAA sponsors the annual Campus Prayer Walk in August, promotes multicultural events and provides opportunities for alumni to interact with students and show their support throughout the academic year.

-Future plans include hosting a Multicultural Alumni Brunch at Homecoming 2011 on October 8th and recruiting alumni interested in mentoring and encouraging current students.
-If you are interested in helping or more information, contact Nicole through the alumni office by calling 330.588.ALUM or emailing .
+Join us at the Multicultural Alumni Brunch at Homecoming 2013 on October 12th and in recruiting alumni interested in mentoring and encouraging current students.
+If you are interested in helping or more information, contact Nicole through the alumni office by calling 330-588-ALUM or emailing .

 Tammy (Anderson) Miller '91, founder of the Multicultural Alumni Association, also served as president of the Malone University Alumni Association from 2007-2009.